axolotl666/www.petraaxolotl.com/content/Canada/From Singapore to Canada.md

 ---
-title: "My Journey to Canada"
+title: "From Singapore to Canada"
 date: 2017-11-30T00:46:56-05:00
 ---